No music, no life.

 - Prices of gaming chairs with speakers range from $80 for cheap chairs/speakers up to $400 (the expensive ones are much more comfortable and create sound immersion effect).
 The average price of a speaker-included gaming chair is about $180.

-Ok, enough of the blabbering, here is the full list of gaming chairs with (Bluetooth) speakers we hunted down:
+Ok, enough of the blabbering, here is the full list of gaming chairs with (Bluetooth) speakers:

 Best Gaming Chairs With Speakers, Wireless Connectivity And (Maybe) Bluetooth

-2. GTRACING Music Gaming Chair with Bluetooth Speakers (The Only ‘Normal’ One)
+1. GTRACING Music Gaming Chair with Bluetooth Speakers (The Best Overall Gaming Chair)

 By now you must have noticed that gaming chairs with speakers have a distinct U-shaped design.
 Of course, they need to include the thick padding all over to handle the sound and to create a space where you can build the speakers in.
 In short, they don’t follow your ‘normal’ design for a gaming chair.